totemmaker/totemmaker-docs/docs/remote-control/ps-controller.md

 1. Run SixaxisPairTool.
 1. Connect controller to PC using USB cable.
 1. SixaxisPairTool should detect connected controller and display current stored MAC address at "Current Master".
-1. In "Change Master" enter `01:02:03:04:05:06`
+1. In "Change Master" enter `00:02:03:04:05:06`
 1. Click ++"Update"++
-1. "Current Master" will change to "01:02:03:04:05:06"
+1. "Current Master" will change to "00:02:03:04:05:06"
 1. Address is set.
 Unplug controller and close the tool.

 ## Run example code

-Totem library provides example code to connect and use controllers.

-Examples starting with "**Controller/PS3_**" are made for DUALSHOCK™3 controller.
-Examples starting with "**Controller/PS4_**" are made for DUALSHOCK™4 controller.
+Interaction with controller features can be found inside library examples.

+To use controllers with RoboBoard and Totem robotic kits, check [Totem Arduino examples](https://github.com/totemmaker/arduino-examples){target=_blank}.

-Ensure that adddress entered in "Change Master" matches with one provided in `#!arduino PS4.begin("01:02:03:04:05:06")`.
+**Ensure that adddress entered in "Change Master" matches with one provided in `#!arduino PS4.begin("00:02:03:04:05:06")`.**
-Press ++"PS"++ button on the controller and after few seconds it should start working.
+**Press ++"PS"++ button on the controller and after few seconds it should start working.**

 !!! bug
     Sometimes remote does not connect even if MAC address is correct.
-Erase ESP32 flash and upload it again to resolve issue.
+    Erase ESP32 flash and upload it again to resolve issue:
+    Select Arduino IDE → `Tools` → `Erase All Flash Before Sketch Upload`.
-    Select PlatformIO → esp32dev → Platform → Erase Flash
+    Select PlatformIO → Project Tasks → Platform → `Erase Flash`.
-    or `esptool.py erase_flash`.
+    Command line: `esptool.py erase_flash`.